See a vulnerability summary

 These are the details shown in this tab:

-- LoC/port/input: The specific line of code, port number, or input field affected
+- Specific LoC/port/input: The specific line of code, port number, or input field affected

 - Report date: The date the vulnerability was reported

-- Closing date: The date it was verified the vulnerability is no longer present or, for another reason, its Status changed from Vulnerable to Safe
+- Closing date: The date it was verified the vulnerability is no longer present or, for another reason, its Status changed from 'Open' to 'Closed'

-- Closing reasons: The reason the vulnerability's Status changed from Vulnerable to Safe
+- Closing reasons: The reason the vulnerability's Status changed from 'Open' to 'Closed'

 - Commit hash: ID of the commit that created the vulnerability